 A quartet of gigs for the month was completed on Tuesday 25 October 1977 with an appearance by The Rejects.
 The London based band had formed at the tail end of 1976 and made their debut live appearance as support to The Damned at The Roxy in January 1977.
 They would later support the likes of The Jam, 999 and Generation X. The line-up for the Wycombe gig is likely to have been frontman Bruno Wizard (real name: Bruno McQuillan), Jim Welton (bass), David Dus (drums) and Anton Hayman (guitar).
 Dus was later drummer for Wayne County.
 The band changed their name to The Homosexuals in early 1978.

 The Newlands Club gigs may have not been that popular but they certainly filled a need for at least the growing curiosity of the younger generation keen to see what ‘punk rock’ might have been all about.
-However, the addition of a rival venue to The Nag’s Head it not gain 100% acceptance.
+However, the addition of a rival venue to The Nag’s Head did not gain 100% acceptance.
 Ron Wattsrecalls in his ‘100 Watts’ biography: ‘I didn’t fancy the idea of sharing my audiences so I made myself busy for a few weeks putting on more punk than usual and the new venture didn’t last long.
 It might sound mercenary, but I’d spent years building up the very crowd they were trying to take away from me’.

 The winners in this battle of the gigs would the general public, with a host of gigs to choose from during October and November 1977.
 Further gigs at The Newlands would take place on more Tuesdays during November 1977: 1 November – Pink Parts, 8 November – The Lurkers, 15 November – The Crabs and 22 November – Eater.
 But Watts would step up his gig output via The Nag’s Head and The Town Hall – with the latter remaining the major venues in the Town as 1977 ended and 1978 brought a more commercial version of punk to the music scene both locally and nationally.
 The Newlands Club would eventually fall to the wayside as a live music venue – although around 18 months later a similar venture at The Multi-Racial Centre (another ‘concrete bunker’ at the opposite end of the flyover), would open its doors to a ‘second-wave’ of punk.